 “Why?
 I’m a petty car thief?”

 “Petty my ass.
 Ya never failed on a job.
-Three years ago, ya brought me that fuckin’ police car.”
+Three years ago, ya brought me that fuckin’ cop car.”

-“I had to go on the run for that.
+“I had to go on the run for that shit.
 I’m still pissed off with you about it.”

 “If it’s so easy, why can’t someone else do it?”